Mook-as/stackato-doc/user/deploy/app-logs.rst

     env:
       STACKATO_CRON_INSTANCES: all
     cron:
-      - 0 1 * * * /usr/sbin/logrotate --status /app/app/logrotate-status /app/app/app-logrotate.conf
+      - 0 1 * * * /usr/sbin/logrotate --state /home/stackato/app/logrotate-state /home/stackato/app/app-logrotate.conf

-   The ``--status`` option must be set because the ``stackato`` user does not have permission to update the default status file.
+   The ``--state`` option must be set because the ``stackato`` user does not have permission to update the default state file.

 2. Add an *app-logrotate.conf* file to the base directory of your application to specify which log files to rotate, and and which ``logrotate`` options to use.
 For example::

-    /app/logs/\*.log {
+    /home/stackato/logs/\*.log {
       daily
       compress
       copytruncate